jindrapetrik/rpsls/README.md

 for complete list, see [sound/SOUNDS.md](sound/SOUNDS.md).

 ## License
-Game is licensed under GNU/GPL version 3.
+Game is licensed under GNU/GPL version 3, see [LICENSE](LICENSE) for details.

 ## Changelog
 All changes between version are documented in the file [CHANGELOG.md](CHANGELOG.md)